IceAmber/ai-launcher/README.md

 ## 🌟 Introduction

-AI Launcher is an open-source Android home screen replacement built with Kotlin and Jetpack Compose.
-It combines app launching, voice commands, personalized layouts, and optional AI model integration in one launcher.
+AI Launcher is an LLM-powered Android home screen launcher that lets users control their phone and launch applications through natural language and voice commands.

 ### ✨ Core Philosophy